 - Undergraduates can contribute to your broader scholarly interests.

 How to Involve Students in Research or Creative Projects

 - Academic advising sessions are a good time to suggest that students start to engage in hands-on activities that are relevant to their long term career or educational goals.

 - Provide departmental or program descriptions of faculty scholarly interests.
 Encourage your faculty to add their specialty areas to their UWL profile.
 It allows students to see what research options are available with different faculty members, along with a picture and contact information.

 - Advise students to write for scholarships and grants to pursue their research or creative interests.

-- Great sources of potential topics and possible external collaborations are our Policy Research Network and non-profit network.
+- Great sources of potential topics and possible external collaborations can be found at the Community Partnership Portal.

 - Send students from one of your courses to the Celebration with an assignment to increase awareness of research opportunities on campus.

 - Students contact may feel more freedom and more ownership over an independent project, however the mentor investing their time runs the risk of the student possibly failing to complete his or her project.